 Honeybun (107 Lower Main Rd)

 Powered by great coffee and a delicious menu, this is a regular destination for both residents and visitors in Obs alike.
 It’s no surprise that they’ve been voted one of the Top 10 Coffee Houses in Cape Town.

 Obz KwikSpar (67 Station Rd)

 Our friendly neighbourhood everything, which is a family-run affair, located across the road from our Village Green.
-Thanks to the Obz KwikSpar for their support – look out for our slideshow on their big-screen plasma TV!
+Thanks to the Obz KwikSpar for their support!

 Linko Restaurant (88 Lower Main Rd)

-A firm favourite with residents who like their sushi or Chinese delicious and authentic, Linko’s great prices are matched by their range and freindly staff.
+A firm favourite with residents who like their sushi or Chinese delicious and authentic, Linko’s great prices are matched by their range and friendly staff.

 Obz Cafe (115 Lower Main)

 They’ve been a landmark in our area for 20 – count them, t w e n t y – years, and are a solid-gold institution and a part of the fabric and lore of our hood.
 Doing a fine job of retaining the character of one of our best examples of Victorian architecture, Obz Cafe rocks our world and